JonHangry/DSTN-RA_LIMU/README.md

 # DSTN-RA: A Time Series Forecasting Model

+This code is provided for anonymous peer review only.

+Any use beyond review is prohibited.

+© 2025 Anonymous Authors.

 This repository contains the implementation of DSTN-RA (Decomposed Seasonal-Trend Network with Rotary Attention), a novel time series forecasting model.

 This is the official code and supplementary materials for LIMU's work on Time Series Forecasting.